- Learn how DevPod integrates with CKS to create development environments.

 Clean up

-When you are finished with your DevPod environment, delete it usingdevpod delete:
+When you’re finished with your DevPod environment, remove it to free cluster resources.
+Delete the workspace usingdevpod delete:

 kubectl delete namespace: